This post may contain affiliate links. Please read our disclosure policy.

 - Shredded cheese

-Storage: Unopened hot dog packages can last in the fridge (see expiration date on package) or for up to 6 months in the freezer.
+Store unopened hot dogs.
+Unopened hot dog packages can last in the fridge (see the expiration date on the package) or for up to 6 months in the freezer.
 Once the package has been opened keep the remaining hot dogs in a ziploc bag in the fridge for 3-4 days.